 - Do not sign any documents or accept a settlement.
 The company or its insurance company may attempt to offer you compensation for medical bills or ask you to sign documents after you file a claim.
 However, if you don’t know what your case is worth, you should consult with an experienced car accident attorney.

 Dealing with insurance agents can be overwhelming and filing a claim against the delivery driver is never a guarantee of compensation.
-Instead of fighting the delivery or insurance company alone, contact an accident attorney for a free legal consultation to discuss your options.
+Instead of fighting the delivery or insurance company alone, contact a truck accident attorney for a free legal consultation to discuss your options.

 The lawyers at Carter Mario will take care of all aspects of the claims process, including performing an investigation, gathering evidence, interviewing any witnesses, talking to the police, filing the insurance claim, and fighting for fair and full compensation for your damages and injuries.

-Before you accept a settlement from UPS, USPS, Amazon, or Fed-Ex for an accident involving one of their vehicles, contact Carter Mario for a free consultation.
-Contact our team of experienced personal injury attorneys today by calling (203) 806-9256 to schedule your free, no-obligation consultation.
+Before you accept a settlement from UPS, USPS, Amazon, or Fed-Ex for an accident involving one of their delivery vehicles, contact Carter Mario for a free consultation.
+Contact our team of experienced personal injury attorneys today by calling (203) 876-2711 to schedule your free, no-obligation consultation.